-Theorem

-Any quantum computation can be efficiently simulated by an adiabatic computation with 2-local nearest neighbor Hamiltonians operating on six-state particles set on a two dimensional grid.
+Theorem Any quantum computation can be efficiently simulated by an adiabatic computation with 2-local nearest neighbor Hamiltonians operating on six-state particles set on a two dimensional grid.
 We will discuss how one begins to even show these statemens above.

-Main Result to show

 Interestingly: